Child and Adolescent Development (Early Care and Education) BA + Early Childhood Special Education Credential + Special Education MA Roadmap

 Complementary Studies

 To fulfill the Complementary Studies requirement, all students completing a B.A. degree must take 12 units from courses outside of the primary prefix of their major and not cross-listed with the primary prefix for the major.
-This requirement is automatically fulfilled when completing a Child and Adolescent Development major.
+This requirement is fulfilled when completing 12 units towards a minor, certificate or 2nd major, completion of 12 units of a language or in study abroad, or 12 units in any courses outside of Child and Adolescent Development.
 Students may need to take additional units, however, to reach the 120 minimum units required for graduation.

 5